 COVID-19 infection rate among dentists less than 1 percent, new study finds You may have had concerns that going in for your bi-annual dental checkup or tending to that cavity was a risk in the era of COVID-19.
 New research proves that’s just not the case.
 Fewer than 1 percent of dentists nationwide were found…

-UPDATED APRIL 23, 2020 — Knowing where to go for tooth pain or infected teeth during a pandemic can not only save your teeth, but your life and the lives of those in your community.
-As the COVID-19 pandemic continues to evolve, we want you to know that most endodontists’ offices are open for dental…
+UPDATED NOVEMBER 9, 2020 — Knowing where to go for tooth pain or infected teeth during a pandemic can not only save your teeth, but your life and the lives of those in your community and patients can be assured that seeing a dentist or specialized dentist known as an endodontist, is safer than ever.…

 AAE’s spotlighted content included a full page informative article about the benefits of seeing an endodontist for tooth saving dental treatment.
 The content also included a full-page ad and digital ads that directed readers to findmyendodontist.com